This profile is intended to be read after the Masters of Disaster team profile. Which explains all the background.

 - Supercooling his body so that hitting him inflicts painful frostbite.

-Our game stats assume that he’s resilient to cold, though that was never demonstrated.
+Our game stats assume that he’s resilient against cold, though that was never demonstrated.

 Other assets and limitations